MicrochipTech/AzureDemo_AnyCloud/README.md

 ## Setting Up and Actual Embedded Firmware Example

-Now that you've successfully run Python scripts on a PC to emulate all of the necessary transactions an IoT device would need to perform to connect to IoT Central, you can also use an actual embedded application running on a Host MCU development board such as Microchip Technology's [WBZ451 Curiosity Board](https://www.microchip.com/en-us/development-tool/EV96B94A).
+Now that we've successfully run Python scripts on a PC to emulate all of the necessary transactions an IoT device would need to emulate a WBZ451 Curiosity device model, we can now run an embedded firmware example that's programmed onto the actual [WBZ451 Curiosity Board](https://www.microchip.com/en-us/development-tool/EV96B94A).

 1. Press the reset button on the AnyCloud™ serial bridge board
     - WFI32-IoT Development Board: `RESET`